-Do I need to pay anything to file a lost or found drone report?
+Do I need to pay anything to file a lost or found drones report?

 No. No. It is recommended because if someone gives it to the authorities, they will have your contact details.

-What happens if my drone was lost a few months ago?
+What happens if my drones was lost a few months ago?
 Should I file a report on the drone’s loss?

 Even if your drone was lost months ago, it might still be found or sought by someone else.

 Do I need to include all my contact information in my search posters?